ballance/platformer/SEBASTIAN_ASSIGNMENT.md

 (Write your answer here after completing the assignment)

 **Problem Platform**:

-**What was wrong**:
+The platform was too high and the player could not jump high enough to reach it **What was wrong**: see above
 **How I fixed it**:

-**New y-coordinate I used**:
+We changed the height of the platform to make it reachable **New y-coordinate I used**:
+430
 ---

 ### Teacher's Notes